elledkaye/Project1/README.md

 #Rocco Redesign

+Description:
-This mini project is to re-create/improve a website making it more appealing and more user friendly.
+This mini project is to re-create/improve a current website making it more appealing and more user friendly.

 The main purpose is to excersise and improve HTML, CSS, and Bootstrap skills.